(an introduction to employee performance

 Teacher Tom wants to convince supervisors to send employees to

 his course.
-Tom claims the result from his course
+Tom claims the result of his course

 is that each student will know how to run the printing machine.